Advertisement

 Intense, often disturbing dreams as brain tries to recover lost REM

 This is why you can drink, sleep for 8 hours, and still wake up feeling unrested.
-The total time in bed looks adequate, but the quality of that sleep is compromised.
+The total time in bed looks fine on paper.
+Your sleep tracker might even say you got a full night.
+But your brain knows the difference — and so does your body at 7am when you feel like you've been awake for days.

 04 How Much Matters?